keboola/component-email-content/README.md

 # Email Content Extractor

+This is a repository for both kds-team.ex-email-content and kds-team.ex-ms-outlook-email-content. kds-team.ex-ms-outlook-email-content exists to support Office 365 version of MS Outlook.

-Extract email body and other metadata using IMAP protocol.
+This component allows you to extract email body and other metadata using IMAP protocol.

 **Table of contents:**